 This type of mutation is not passed down—it occurs randomly.
 It can only be found in your tumor.
 Blood or saliva testing cannot find acquired BRCA mutations.

-†Currently, there is not an FDA-approved test that detects acquired BRCA mutations to determine if you are able to take LYNPARZA as a maintenance treatment after responding to the first line of platinum-based chemotherapy.
+*There are FDA-approved tests that detect inherited and acquired BRCA mutations to determine if you are able to take LYNPARZA as a maintenance treatment after responding to the first line of platinum-based chemotherapy.

 If you have either of these mutations, you may be able to start LYNPARZA earlier.